jrpotter/notebook/notes/ontology/rdf/index.md

 %%ANKI
 Cloze
-A {subject} is to RDF as a record is to a relation.
+A {subject} is to a semantic triple as a row number is to a relation record.
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 <!--ID: 1722187893334-->
 END%%

 %%ANKI
 Cloze
-A {predicate} is to RDF as an attribute is to a relation.
+A {predicate} is to a semantic triple as an attribute is to a relation record.
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 <!--ID: 1722187893335-->
 END%%

 %%ANKI
 Cloze
-An {object} is to RDF as a value is to a relation.
+An {object} is to a semantic triple as a value is to a relation record.
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 <!--ID: 1722187893337-->
 END%%